vikasontech/blog/content/post/ratelimiter-with-resilience4j-spring-boot2.md

 {{< /highlight >}}

-The fallback method name is `processFallback` it should be in the same class and it should have the same signature but with an extra parameter for the `Throwable` class for the exception handling.
+The fallback method name is `processFallback`.
+The method should be in the same class with the same signature but with an extra parameter for the `Throwable` class for the exception handling.

 So fallback method should look like this